pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 If the code does not set the 0x80 flag with an Entry Point, a JUMP, a JSR or a relative jump instructions, then this entry address is ignore.
 As a consequence a bloc of disassembly should always start with an entry address.

-Let's visualy compare previous and actual ARIFE display on same file:
+Let's visualy compare previous and actual ARIFE Tool display on same file:

 ![image](https://github.com/user-attachments/assets/92ab9538-5234-4132-b23e-0014e0f9e50f)

-You can check the improved details by compairing the ARIFE result with previous version of ATR Image Explorer on your favorite file disassembly listing.
+You can check the improved details by compairing the ARIFE Tool result with previous version of ATR Image Explorer on your favorite file disassembly listing.

 ## Extract menu: Disassembly of extracted data